Phillips Lab

 Ongoing Research

-2. Opt2Move
+Opt2Move

-3. Fit2ThriveMIND
+Fit2ThriveMIND

 The primary purpose of this study is to develop and test the feasibility and acceptability of a set of four social-cognitive-theory-guided mHealth physical activity intervention components in breast cancer survivors.
-The effects of the intervention components on objectively measured physical activity and quality of life indicators will also be examined in a 24-week intervention with 24-week follow-up using multiphase optimization strategy (MOST) methodology.
-Inactive breast cancer survivors will receive the core intervention of the Fit2ThriveMind App and Fitbit and randomly assigned to four components (1) general mindfulness training (2) physical activity- specific mindfulness training (3) e-coaching (4) buddy support.
-The primary outcome is objectively-measured MVPA.
-We will also test the effects of the intervention components on objectively-measured sleep and patient reported quality of life indicators.
-Participants will be recruited from Northwestern and Wake Forest University.
-This is co-led by Dr. David Victorson in Medical and Social Sciences.This study is funded by The National Cancer Institute.
-Recruitment Status: We are not currently recruiting for this study.
-We anticipate recruitment will begin in Summer 2023.
+The effects of the intervention components on objectively measured physical activity and quality of life indicators are also examined in a 24-week intervention with 24-week follow-up using multiphase optimization strategy (MOST) methodology.
+Inactive breast cancer survivors receive the core intervention of the Fit2ThriveMind App and Fitbit and randomly assigned to four components (1) general mindfulness training (2) physical activity- specific mindfulness training (3) e-coaching (4) buddy support.
+The primary outcome is objectively measured MVPA, and also test the effects of the intervention components on objectively measured sleep and patient reported quality of life indicators.
+Participant recruitment for this study is a collaboration between Northwestern and Wake Forest University.
+This is co-led by David Victorson, PhD in the Department of Medical and Social Sciences.
+This study is funded by The National Cancer Institute.

 Completed Research

-2. Technology Supported Physical Activity Intervention for Metastatic Breast Cancer Patients (Fit2ThriveMB)
+Technology Supported Physical Activity Intervention for Metastatic Breast Cancer Patients (Fit2ThriveMB)

-3. Impact of Chemotherapy on Activity Patterns in Breast Cancer Patients Undergoing Chemotherapy (IMPACT Study)
+Impact of Chemotherapy on Activity Patterns in Breast Cancer Patients Undergoing Chemotherapy (IMPACT Study)

-This is a prospective observational study that uses three 10-day ecological momentary assessment “bursts” of data collection at the beginning, middle, and end of chemotherapy to examine potential clinical (e.g. treatment dosage, treatment adherence), behavioral (e.g. self-efficacy, motivation) and psychosocial (e.g. fatigue, pain) determinants and outcomes of activity and sleep pattern changes during chemotherapy for breast cancer.
+This was a prospective observational study that used three 10-day ecological momentary assessment “bursts” of data collection at the beginning, middle, and end of chemotherapy to examine potential clinical (e.g. treatment dosage, treatment adherence), behavioral (e.g. self-efficacy, motivation) and psychosocial (e.g. fatigue, pain) determinants and outcomes of activity and sleep pattern changes during chemotherapy for breast cancer.
 This study was supported by the Lynn Sage Cancer Research Foundation.

-4. Designing to optimize dissemination and implementation of a physical activity intervention in breast cancer survivors (Fit2Thrive)
+Designing to optimize dissemination and implementation of a physical activity intervention in breast cancer survivors (Fit2Thrive)

 Education & Training Opportunities